Skip to content

 HashAggregateExec takes the following to be created:

-HashAggregateExec is created when (indirectly through AggUtils.createAggregate) when:
+HashAggregateExec is created (indirectly through AggUtils.createAggregate) when:

 • Aggregation execution planning strategy is executed (to select the aggregate physical operator for an Aggregate logical operator)